jacobgil/pytorch-grad-cam/README.md

 # Construct the CAM object once, and then re-use it on many images:
 cam = GradCAM(model=model, target_layer=target_layer, use_cuda=args.use_cuda)

-# If target_category is None, the highest scoring category (for every image in the batch)
+# If target_category is None, the highest scoring category
-# will be used.
+# will be used for every image in the batch.
 # target_category can also be an integer, or a list of different integers
-# for every batch image.
+# for every image in the batch.
 target_category = 281

 # You can also pass aug_smooth=True and eigen_smooth=True, to apply smoothing.